kunjsharma/adapt-scenario/README.md

 <img src="assets/scenario.gif" alt="scenario" align="right" height="400px">

 A scenario component.
-In progress... please do not use it until first release published.
+In progress... please do not use it until first release publishes.

 ### Installation
 First, be sure to install the [Adapt Command Line Interface](https://github.com/cajones/adapt-cli), then from the command line run:-